yubin2005/Rhythmix/README.md

 Rhythmix is a full-stack web application that uses AI to recommend music based on your mood.
-You can explore trending tracks, generate a personalized playlist with Google Gemini, play local files or online streams, and manage your own library.
+You can explore trending tracks, generate a personalized playlist with Google Gemini, play local files and manage your own library.

 <img src="screenshots/Library.png" alt="Library page" width="300"/>
 The Home page features a search bar for finding any track in playlists or the library.
 Clicking a result starts playback instantly.
 The persistent bottom player shows album art, track title, artist name, and playback controls.